cmj/twitter-tools/README.md

-# twitter_scripts
+# Twitter Tools
-Collection of tools to scrape twitter.
+A collection of simple scripts and tools.
+Mostly for testing various API endpoints.